wavefrontHQ/docs/pages/doc/users_managing.md

 1. Select **Users** or **Permissions > Change New User Default Permissions**.
 The permissions dialog displays.
 ![default permissions](images/default_permissions.png)
 1. Check the set of permissions that a new user should receive.
 If this is your first time to set default permissions, then you'll see Browse Data selected by default.
 You must have at least 1 permission selected in order to save the selection(s).
-If a user doesn't have Browse Data permission, then they will be unable to access  Wavefront.
+   {% include note.html content="If a user doesn't have Browse Data permission, the user will be unable to access  Wavefront." %}
 1. Click **Save**.
 The default permissions affects only new user accounts created after the changes were made.
 If you'd like to retroactively apply a particular permission to all existing users, then contact us for assistance.

 ## Managing Permissions for a User
 To manage permissions for a user, locate the email address assigned to that account in the Users or Permissions page, and click it.
 When you do this, you are directed to that user's profile page.

 You will see a list of all permissions broken into two parts: permissions granted to the user and permissions not granted to the user.
+You add new permissions by entering email addresses in the text box and clicking the <i class="fa-plus-circle fa" style="color: green;"/> <span style="color: green;">Add</span> button.
+You remove an existing permission by clicking the <i class="fa-times fa" style="color: red;"/> icon at the far right of an email address.

-You can remove an existing permission by clicking the <span class="fa-times fa" style="color: red;"></span> icon next to  the permission.
-If you remove Browse Data permission for a user, that user will no longer be able to access Wavefront.
-You can provide that user access again by adding Browse Data permission back to that user.
-You add new permissions clicking the <span class="fa-plus-circle fa" style="color: green;"></span> icon next to the permission.
+{% include note.html content="If you remove Browse Data permission for a user, the user will be able to access Wavefront." %}

 <a name="customer_prefs"></a>